yvettecook/SwiftTutorialForMA/README.md

   ![insert Sims3 UI screenshot](screenshots/sims_ui_2.png)

-  <sup>2</sup> Legend tells of a drinking game new iOS devs were forced to play, where a shot of tequila was to be downed on every appearance of new view.
-Needless to say, after it led to a global shortage of iOS developers, all records of the game were destroy.
+  <sup>2</sup> Legend tells of a drinking game new iOS devs were forced to play, where a shot of tequila was to be downed on every appearance of new view in Xcode.
+Needless to say, after it led to a global shortage of iOS developers, all records of the game were destroyed.
 Except this one.

   <sup>3</sup> [Alternatively](http://commandshift.co.uk/blog/2014/06/11/understanding-optionals-in-swift/), and more poetically: "Optionals are Swift's way of unifying the representation of Nothingness".
 No?
 Me neither.